 The film was produced by Alexander Paal and directed by Peter Sasdy, both Hungarian émigrés working in England.

 In 17th century Hungary, Countess Elisabeth Nádasdy (Ingrid Pitt) and her bed companion and steward, Captain Dobi (Nigel Green), are snubbed in a will at the expense of the young and the too old to benefit.
-The Countess takes it rather better than Dobi as she has recently discovered the secret to everlasting youth, a quick bath in the blood of murdered young girls.
+The Countess takes it rather better than Dobi as she has recently discovered the secret to everlasting youth, a quick bath in the blood of murdered young women.

 Alas, the fridge is empty of such commodities and the effect is disappointingly short-lasting, so she keeps her hold on Dobi whilst enlisting him to furnish her with the required local young ladies.
 Her rejuvenated young self takes advantage yet further of the situation and embarks on a sexual affair with simpering Lieutenant Toth (Sandor Elès), the son of a famous general who is eager to similarly make his mark.